 - Elati Chalet (Elati)

 - Aiora Suites (Vytina)

 - Valtesiniko Studios (Valtesiniko)

-- Hotel Kentrikon** (Lagkadia)
+- Hotel Kentrikon 2-star (Lagkadia)

 *Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.

-The overnights are on bed & breakfast basis.
+The overnights are on bed and breakfast basis.
 Every morning you enjoy a traditional breakfast with ingredients from local produce.
 Items for lunch are on purchase in the local mini-market in the villages.
 In most accommodations you can order a packed lunch; discuss with the hosts what they can make for you and what you like and pay for your lunch on the spot in cash.
-Evening dinner can be enjoyed in one of the local taverns or at some of the accommodations where you will stay for overnight.
+Evening dinner can be enjoyed in one of the local tavernas or at some of the accommodations where you will stay for overnight.

 Difficulty and terrain